 (C)that the standards established pursuant to subparagraph (A) shall include policies related to the liability of foster parents and private entities under contract by the State involving the application of the reasonable and prudent parent standard, to ensure appropriate liability for caregivers when a child participates in an approved activity and the caregiver approving the activity acts in accordance with the reasonable and prudent parent standard

 This all seems kind of vague.
 How is it applied?
 It comes up when there is a decision to be made for the foster child.
-Who makes the decision - do you need to go to court and get a judge to sign an order, or do you have to ask the foster parent, or do you have to ask the biological parent, or do you ask the child?
+Who makes the decision - do you need to go to court and get a judge to sign an order, or do you have to ask the caseworker, or do you have to ask the biological parent, or do you ask the child?
 It depends on the type of decision.
 But for most decisions, the foster parent can decide.

 But what is the actual standard?
 I haven't found the legal definition of the standard (but I will keep looking), but each state welfare system provides its own definition.
 Here is a typical one: